Hero (Mariah Carey song): Critical response

 The Baltimore Sun critic J.D.
 Considine praised the song, writing, "["Hero"] is a lavish, soul-stirring ballad, the sort of thing other singers would pay Diane Warren to write."
 Additionally, he called its chorus "uplifting" and "soaring", following praise towards Carey's vocal performance.
 Larry Flick from Billboard described it as "an inspirational winner with a sure, dignified message whose wisdom is matched by the stirring clarity of the arrangement."
 He added, "Carey's vocals have never been more pure-toned and plaintive.
 An across-the-spectrum smash, it will be heard for years to come because it deserves to be."
 Troy J. Augusto from Cashbox named it Pick of the Week, calling it a "lushly arranged song of inner strength and the finding of one's self-worth."
 He felt it "plays like a companion to Bette Midler's "Wind Beneath My Wings", complete with soaring chorus, delicate vocal phrasing and a message so powerful and timeless that it's bound to be turned into a charity fundraising theme song, prom dance theme song, sandwich chain ad campaign or, probably, all of the above."
 Rik Ambelle from Crawley News stated that Carey "really is at her best" on ballads like "Hero".
 Entertainment Weekly wrote that "there's a timelessness" to the song "that's almost jarring — it's such a classic chest-pounder that it's as if we've always had 'Hero', and the imaginary movie scene to go with it."
 Annette M. Lai from the Gavin Report commented that the song is "less commercial", "in that its hook is rather subtle, but still worthy of mention because of its inspiring message about believing in oneself and one's dreams."
 Another editor, Ron Fell, called it "a wonderful song of self-assuring courage".
 In his weekly UK chart commentary, James Masterton wrote, "The first ever Mariah Carey single that I will hold my hand up and admit to loving, "Hero" eases back on the vocal histrionics and ups the emotion to produce this tender ballad which crashes straight in to beat the peak of the last single and becomes her highest new entry ever."
-In an retrospective review, Pop Rescue noted that Carey's vocals "are flawless, and the song flows perfectly along with her."
+In a retrospective review, Pop Rescue noted that Carey's vocals "are flawless, and the song flows perfectly along with her."
 Nathan Brackett from Rolling Stone called the singer's vocal tone "golden" and regarded "Hero" as "a standard for weddings, funerals and singing auditions."

 It received a mixed review from The Washington Post editor Mike Joyce, who while impressed, claimed it was not as good as competing ballads of the time.
 Paul Gettelmen of the Orlando Sentinel criticized the song, calling it a "rip-off" of Whitney Houston's "Greatest Love of All".
 Stephen Holden, another editor from Rolling Stone also noted an inspiration and similarity to "Greatest Love of All" and calling its lyrics "made up entirely of pop and soul clichés".